secureCodeBox/secureCodeBox/documentation/blog/2023-09-15-sbom-part-two-consumption.md

 ## Conclusions

-Generating SBOMs from containers and automatically, regularly analyzing them for vulnerabilities works, but the results are not as accurate as one would hope.
+Generating SBOMs from containers and automatically, regularly analyzing them for vulnerabilities works, but the results are __not as accurate as one would hope__.
 Generating SBOMs during build time rather than from containers images helps, but is not a workflow we can rely on for the _secureCodeBox_.
 Some of the problems, like the naming problem, will get better in the future, but the road there is long and the schedule unclear.

-For the _secureCodeBox_, we decided to implement an MVP by using Trivy to generate CycloneDX SBOMs and sending them to Dependency-Track with a [persistence hook](https://www.securecodebox.io/docs/hooks).
+For the _secureCodeBox_, we decided to implement an MVP by using _Trivy_ to generate CycloneDX SBOMs and sending them to _Dependency-Track_ with a [persistence hook](https://www.securecodebox.io/docs/hooks).
 Trivy is [already used](https://www.securecodebox.io/docs/scanners/trivy) in the _secureCodeBox_, which makes generating SBOMs and maintenance easier.
 Syft SBOMs might be better because of their included CPEs, but they mostly matter for the OS packages of a container.
 If we feel that SBOMs with CPEs are needed, and Trivy has not added that feature, we can still integrate Syft in the future.